ahoarau/cmake-utils/README.md

 #### `xxx_find_package(<package> ...)`

-Wraps the standard `find_package()`. **Crucially**, it records the found package and its imported targets.
-This information is used by `xxx_export_package` to automatically handle transitive dependencies in the generated CMake config files.
+Wraps the standard `find_package()` to allow later introspection.
+It records everything, from the call signature, to the imported targets, to the imported variables.
+This information is then used by `xxx_export_package` to automatically handle transitive dependencies in the generated CMake config files.

 #### `xxx_print_dependencies_summary()`

-Prints a list of all packages found via `xxx_find_package`, including the imported targets and their properties (useful for debugging include paths and link libraries).
+Prints a list of all packages found via `xxx_find_package`, including the imported targets and their properties.
+Useful for debugging include paths and link libraries.

 ---